Monotropa uniflora: Cultural references

 M. uniflora has been featured in several pieces from renowned American poet Emily Dickinson.

 The Cherokee of North America feature the "pipe plant" in some of their creation stories.
 The legend states that the plant was named "Indian pipe" due to a group of chiefs quarreling without resolution, while passing a pipe around during the dispute; the Great Spirit then turned the chiefs into the plant, as they should have smoked the sacred pipe after making peace with each other.
 The plant is said to grow wherever friends have quarreled.

+The Nlaka'pamux use the presence of plentiful, blooming M. uniflora as a temporal indicator that Tricholoma mushrooms are abundant.